NiklasKramer/bands/README.md

 ### Snapshot Morphing

-1. Create snapshot A: Set all parameters, Shift + Grid key 7 to save
+1. Select snapshot A (Grid key 7 or Shift + Enc 1)
-2. Change all parameters dramatically
+2. Edit parameters in any mode - changes save to A automatically
-3. Create snapshot B: Shift + Grid key 8 to save
+3. Select snapshot B (Grid key 8)
+4. Edit parameters - these save to B
+5. Repeat for C and D to create four distinct sonic states
-4. Switch to **MATRIX** mode (Grid key 14)
+6. Switch to **MATRIX** mode (Grid key 14)
-5. Move around the grid - hear parameters morph!
+7. Move around the grid - hear all parameters morph!
+8. Optional: Enable Current State Mode (Shift + Enc 2) to see live blended values

 ### Path Recording